-- A146.
-In applying ASA 260, the auditor communicates with those charged with governance the auditor's views about significant qualitative aspects of the entity's accounting practices relating to accounting estimates and related disclosures.
-63 Appendix 2 includes matters specific to accounting estimates that the auditor may consider communicating to those charged with governance. - A147.
+- A147.
 ASA 265 requires the auditor to communicate in writing to those charged with governance significant deficiencies in internal control identified during the audit.
-64 Such significant deficiencies may include those related to controls over: - (a) The selection and application of significant accounting policies, and the selection and application of methods, assumptions and data; - (b) Risk management and related systems; - (c) Data integrity, including when data is obtained from an external information source; and - (d) The use, development and validation of models, including models obtained from an external provider, and any adjustments that may be required. - A148.
+64 Such significant deficiencies may include those related to controls over: - The selection and application of significant accounting policies, and the selection and (a) application of methods, assumptions and data; - (b) Risk management and related systems; - Data integrity, including when data is obtained from an external information source; (c) - The use, development and validation of models, including models obtained from an (d) external provider, and any adjustments that may be required. - A148.
 In addition to communicating with those charged with governance, the auditor may be permitted or required to communicate directly with regulators or prudential supervisors.
-Such communication may be useful throughout the audit or at particular stages, such as when planning the audit or when finalizing the auditor's report.
+Such communication may be useful throughout the audit or at particular stages, such as when planning the audit or when finalising the auditor's report.
 For example, in some jurisdictions, financial institution regulators seek to cooperate with auditors to share information about the operation and application of controls over financial instrument activities, challenges in valuing financial instruments in inactive markets, expected credit losses, and insurance reserves while other regulators may seek to understand the auditor's views on significant aspects of the entity's operations including the entity's costs estimates.
 This communication may be helpful to the auditor in identifying, assessing and responding to risks of material misstatement.